giak/cv-generator/README.md

 ### Solution

-CV Generator provides a structured, standardized approach to CV creation using the JSON Resume format, combined with a modern, intuitive interface and real-time preview capabilities.
+CV Generator provides a structured, standardized approach to CV creation using the JSON Resume format ([https://jsonresume.org/schema/](https://jsonresume.org/schema/)), combined with a modern, intuitive interface and real-time preview capabilities.
+The application ensures your CV data is always compliant with the standard, enabling interoperability with other tools in the JSON Resume ecosystem.

 ## Features

-- 📝 **JSON Resume Format**
+- 📝 **JSON Resume Standard Support**

-  - Standard-compliant schema validation
+  - 100% compliant with the official [JSON Resume schema](https://jsonresume.org/schema/)
-  - Real-time error detection and formatting
+  - Real-time schema validation and error detection
-  - Complete schema implementation
+  - Complete implementation of all schema sections and properties
-  - Import/Export support for interoperability
+  - Seamless import/export for interoperability with JSON Resume ecosystem
+  - Compatibility with existing JSON Resume themes and tools

 - 🎨 **Modern UI/UX**